microsoft/fluentui/ghdocs/MIGRATION_TO_5.0.0.md

-# Migration guide from Fabric 4.x to Fabric 5.x

 The changes from 4.x to 5.x are focused around bundle size, icon management, and css performance.
 Major list of changes:

 * Icons have been moved to a separate `@uifabric/icons` package.
 * Glamor has been replaced with `@uifabric/merge-styles` package.
 * Deprecated `Button` component and `ButtonTypes` enum have been removed.

+To give an idea of the bundle size impact of these change, bundling all dependencies (minus react) up to the Fabric component (one of the simplest components) has been reduced from Fabric 4 size of 34.229 KB to Fabric 5's 20.339 KB bytes gzipped.
+This includes all utilities, styling, and merge-styles logic, which is the foundation required for rendering Fabric components.

+This 40% reduction in foundation code is a good start, but we still can do better and will continue to slice and dice the contents to reduce further in future updates.

+# Migration guide from Fabric 4.x to Fabric 5.x

 # Before updating to 5